minusonee/McServerNgrokScript/readme.md

 This script only works under the following conditions:

-- You have a Linux machine with a modern desktop environment (DE).
+- You have a Linux machine with tmux,echo,java,ngrok (fish shell, optional) installed
-- You have [Kitty](https://sw.kovidgoyal.net/kitty/) installed as your terminal emulator, or you modify the script for another terminal emulator.
-- You go through the script and update the file paths according to your machine's specific setup.
+- You go through the script and update the file path of the server jarfile according to your machine's specific setup.

 ## Setup Instructions